 (iii) correct a defect in a statement referred to in clause 12.3(b) (i) or 12.3(b) (ii);

-c) indemnify, and upon demand reimburse the Contractor for all fees (including actual legal fees on a solicitor/own client basis), costs, disbursements and expenses in:
+c) indemnify, and upon demand reimburse the Contractor for all fees (including actual legal fees on a solicitor/own Customer basis), costs, disbursements and expenses in:

 (ii) enforcing or attempting to enforce the Security Interest created by these Terms and Conditions.